awsdocs/amazon-personalize-developer-guide/doc_source/native-recipe-new-item-USER_PERSONALIZATION.md

 ## Training with the User\-Personalization recipe \(Python SDK\)<a name="training-user-personalization-recipe"></a>

 When you have created a dataset group and uploaded your dataset\(s\) with impressions data, you can train a solution with the User\-Personalization recipe\.
-Optionally include [CREATION\_TIMESTAMP](items-datasets.md#creation-timestamp-data) data in your dataset so Amazon Personalize can more accurately calculate the age of an item and identify cold start items\.
+Optionally include [CREATION\_TIMESTAMP]() and [Unstructured text metadata](items-datasets.md#text-data) data in your Items dataset so Amazon Personalize can more accurately calculate the age of an item and identify cold items\.
 For more information on creating dataset groups and uploading training data see [Datasets and schemas](how-it-works-dataset-schema.md)\.

 **To train a solution with the User\-Personalization recipe using the AWS SDK**